fusioncharts/dev_centre_docs/getting-started/plain-javascript/dynamically-add-chart-event-listener-using-plain-javascript.md

 ---
-title: Dynamically Add Chart Event Listener using Plain JS | FusionCharts
+title: Dynamically Add Chart Event Listener Using Plain JS | FusionCharts
 description: This article tells you how to dynamically add chart event listener to your chart using plain JS.
-heading: Dynamically Add Chart Event Listener using Plain JS
+heading: Dynamically Add Chart Event Listener Using Plain JS
 ---

 FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
-These features include chart updates, add events at runtime, and remove events at runtime.
+These features include chart updates, and options to add/remove events at runtime.

-Events are signals that let you execute specific actions—such as manipulating the DOM, sending data to the server, and so on—using JavaScript, in response to any interactions/updates for a chart.
-Events can be used to trigger action(s) when a chart renders successfully, when data completes loading, when a data plot is clicked, when the mouse pointer is hovered over a data plot, and so on.
+Events are signals that let you execute specific actions - such as manipulate the DOM, send data to the server, etc., using JavaScript, in response to any interaction/update for a chart.
+You can use events to trigger action(s) when a chart renders successfully, when data completes loading, when a data plot is clicked, when the mouse pointer is hovered over a data plot, and so on.

-This article focuses on how you can dynamically add/remove event listener to the data plots in the chart.
+In the sections below, you can see how to dynamically add/remove event listener to the data plots in the chart.

 A chart is shown below: